 week 8 peer review

 This is a peer review after watching a video of Ruxue Li ‘s presentation about her project.
 It’s a great honor to hear about Ruxue Li ‘s project.
-My peer review is mainly divided into three parts.
-The first part is about purpose of the Ruxue Li ‘s project, the second part is about the vision of Ruxue Li ‘s project, and the last part is the summary of the peer review.
+My peer review is mainly divided into six parts.
+The first part is about purpose of the Ruxue Li ‘s project, the second part is about the vision of Ruxue Li ‘s project, and so on.

 First of all, through your presentation, you explained that the purpose of the project is to find local elements in your hometown to spread the national culture of your hometown and cause people to reflect on the traditional culture.
 I think this is a very interesting and meaningful theme.
 I can imagine that on the day when your curatorial project is held, you can publicize the local elements of your hometown to people from different countries and regions in Edinburgh, and at the same time, you can encourage people to recall and learn from their own national culture, which is a very good idea.

-Finally, thank you very much for your speech.
+Finally, thank you very much for your speech and blog.
 Through your speech, I can clearly know the content and process of your project.
 Your project is very creative and meaningful.
 You did a good job.
 I am looking forward to your project.
-That’s all my peer reviews of your speech.
+That’s all my peer reviews of your project.

 week 8 curating rational